 Pharmacy Management and Professional Leadership: Topics to help manage the pharmacy, lead the team, and develop as an individual.

-To help you more efficiently plan your time, the content of the education sessions will be categorized into three levels of expertise:
+To help you more efficiently plan your time, we've categorized the content of the education sessions into three levels of expertise:

 - Level 1: Baseline knowledge of the subject area is required.
 The information presented will be mostly introductory.